-What is Chimney Chase?
+What is a Chimney Chase?

 Chases generally do not contain the classic ceramic tile flues, but instead provide an enclosure for stainless steel flues for fireplaces and fuel-fired appliances, such as furnaces.